franciscoxavier04/pm-BIM/docs/release-notes/16-2-0/README.md

 ### Option to disable keyboard shortcuts for better accessibility

+OpenProject 16.2 makes the application more accessible by allowing users to **disable keyboard shortcuts**.
+This is especially helpful for people using assistive technologies, where keyboard shortcuts might interfere with screen readers or other tools.
+The option can be found under *Account settings → Interface*.

 ![OpenProject account settings on interface options, with highlighted option to disable keyboard shortcuts](openproject-user-guide-account-settings-interface.png)

 ### Work package reminders presented in relative humanized time format